 Kaat Van Hecke chairs the Remuneration Committee and is a member of the Audit Committee.
+Kaat also champions ESG and HSE at the Board level.

 The Audit Committee meets at least twice a year.
 The Committee assists with the Board's oversight of the integrity of the financial reporting and the independence and performance of the Company's Auditor.